 Fix 3.
 Prolong Your Virtual Memory Limit

-One of the most commonly used fixes for Rust crashing is increasing the Virtual Memory.
+Increasing the Virtual Memory is one of the most commonly used fixes for Rust crashing.
 Although, it is a bit tricky and tough to perform, unlike the other options you have read.

 Note: This will mandate a restart of the system